ahubi/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image9]

-To augment the data sat, I also flipped images and angles thinking that this would the model more valuable input to train on.
+To augment the data set, I flipped images and angles thinking that this would give the model more valuable input to train on.
 For example, here is an original image recorded by the center camera:

 ![alt text][image2]